Fieldwork

 It is famous for dinosaurs such as Tyrannosaurus, Edmontosaurus and Triceratops, which are common fossils in the Hell Creek.
 We collect our fair share of these giants, but our fieldwork especially focuses on the less common dinosaurs, including rare species or young growth stages of larger species.

-We currently work mainly in Montana, where we have important research sites, but would like to expand our operation into southwest North Dakota and will be exploring for some new localities in 2018.
+We currently work mainly in Montana, where we have important research sites, but would like to expand our operation into southwest North Dakota and will be exploring for some new localities in 2021 and beyond.

 Our field crews are mostly made up of volunteers.